qRe0/cart-api/README.md

 ## Implementation Details

 The API supports basic CRUD operations for an online shopping cart.
 The data is persisted using Postgres, leveraging the `sqlx` library for database interactions.
 All SQL queries are manually written to ensure clarity and precision.
-The project is built with a focus on simplicity, security, and performance, utilizing the default `net/http` package for RESTful implementations.
+The project is built with a focus on simplicity, security, and performance, utilizing the default `gin` package for RESTful implementations.

 ### Domain Types